You may have heard about some foods poisonous to dogs, that may potentially lead to serious health problems.

 The key here though, is moderation.

 Does this mean garlic is safe for all dogs?
-Absolutely not!
+The short answer is No.

 Garlic should not be given to dogs if they are anemic, or if having surgery.